Chris Paul

 President and Principal

-Chris also served as Vice President for Legal Services at Friends Rehabilitation Program, Inc. where she worked on LIHTC and homeownership development projects, ranging in size from 10 units to 90 units with project budgets in the $2.5-$18MM range.
+Prior to joining Diamond, Chris worked for Wells Fargo Bank’s Community Lending and Investment division, working with the construction debt platform for LIHTC transactions as well as assisting with restructuring workout transactions.
+While at Wells Fargo, she closed deals in multiple jurisdictions, including New York City, New Jersey, the District of Columbia, Virginia, Pennsylvania, Maryland and Florida.
+Prior to joining Wells Fargo, Chris was Real Estate Development Coordinator and In-House Counsel at the Women's Community Revitalization Project.
+Chris also served as Vice President for Legal Services at Friends Rehabilitation Program, Inc. where she worked on LIHTC and homeownership development projects.
 Prior to Friends Rehabilitation Program, Inc., she served as a Clinical Instructor and Director of the Temple University Beasley School of Law Center for Community Nonprofit Organizations and she started her affordable housing and community development career as a Staff Attorney for Regional Housing Legal Services (RHLS), on whose board she now serves as President.